holgerbrandl/kalasim/docs/userguide/docs/index.md

 ...
 }
 ```
 Here, we enable event logging of state changes to see the status of simulation on the console.
 After declaring our dependencies, we instantiate a single car with `Car()`.
-It automatically gets the name *Car.0*.
+It automatically is assigned the name *Car.0*.

-As there is a generator function called process in Car, this process description will be activated (by default at time `now`, which is `0` here).
+As there is a generator function called `process` in `Car`, this process description will be activated (by default at time `now`, which is `0` by default at the beginning of a simulation).
 It is possible to start a process later, but this is by far the most common way to start a process.

 With